How to register a foreign branch in Brunei

 After the contract is successfully carried out by us and we no longer wish to stay on in Brunei, how do we close our branch?
 What are the procedures, fees we need to pay and who do we need to notify?

-Foreign branch can be closed by notifying to the ROC if the parent company is no longer carrying on business or has ceased to have a place of business in Brunei within 7 days of such cessation.
-Upon expiration of 12 months after filing the notice, the ROC will remove the name of the foreign branch from the register.
+Foreign branch can be closed by notifying to the ROCBN if the parent company is no longer carrying on business or has ceased to have a place of business in Brunei within 7 days of such cessation.
+Upon expiration of 12 months after filing the notice, the ROCBN will remove the name of the foreign branch from the register.

 You should also be aware a formal letter to notify the closure of foreign branch is required to be submitted to the Brunei’s Tax Authority to close your foreign branch’s tax file.